suyadana17/Blackjack-Win-Rate-Simulation/README.md

 There are four strategies used by the player. (which can be changed in the code)
 ## Strategy 1
-Both the player and dealer will each get exactly two cards only.
+The player will get exactly two cards only.
 The score of both the player and dealer will be added and evaluted to determin win, lose or tie.
 ## Strategy 2
-The dealer will get exactly two car
+The player will draw card if the total score of player is under 17.
+The player will stop drawing card if the total score of player is 17 or over.
 ## Strategy 3
+This strategy is the same as Strategy 2 but there is an extra condition.
+The extra condition is if the dealer face up card has a value of 10 and player score is 17, the player will draw an extra card.
 ## Strategy 4
+If the player total score is less than 2 times the dealer face up and player total score is less than 16, the player always draw.